Healing Naturally: Lavender Oil for Scars, Sunburn, and Burns

-So, for your simple burns, I would use the aloe vera gel or spray recipe we mentioned above.
+- For simple burns, use the aloe vera gel or spray recipe we mentioned above.
 For smaller qualities, you can just halve the recipe for the same results.

-Also, as an alternative to the aloe recipe, you can mix your lavender essential oil with honey instead.
-For a small batch of ointment for spot treatments on your burns, I’d recommend 8 drops of lavender oil for every 2 tablespoons of honey.
+As an alternative to the aloe recipe, you can mix your lavender essential oil with honey instead (manuka is best).
+For a small batch of ointment for spot treatments on your burns, I’d recommend eight drops of lavender oil for every two tablespoons of honey.
 For a larger batch of this mixture, just double it accordingly.